Creepy Things That Were Considered Normal 100 Years Ago

 From high infant mortality to the regular recurrence of deadly disease outbreaks to dead animals in the streets, it may be difficult to appreciate how closely acquainted with violence and death the average person was a century ago.
 The justice system of the day reflected the society it served: Traitors were shot, rapists were hanged, and justice was merciless.

-Throughout its history, around 15,000 people have been executed in the United States.
+Throughout its history, over 16,000 people have been executed in the United States.
 Like most countries and cultures, capital punishment was often a public spectacle in the U.S.A.
 In fact, the last public execution in the country was attended by as many as 20,000 people, fascinated by the fact that the executing sheriff was a woman.
-The negative publicity generated by the event, garnering headlines like this one from Evansville, Indiana: "Ghostly Carnival Precedes Hanging," encouraged lawmakers all across the states to ban the practice.
+The negative publicity generated by the event, garnering headlines like "Ghostly Carnival Precedes Hanging" from Evansville, Indiana, encouraged lawmakers all across the states to ban the practice.

-Of course, governments banning themselves from publicly killing citizens did nothing to deter civilians themselves from doing it.
-Lynchings were horrifyingly common in old-timey America: The NAACP reports that only five states can say that nobody was lynched there from 1882 to 1968.
+Of course, governments banning themselves from publicly killing citizens did nothing to deter civilians from doing it themselves.
+Lynchings were horrifyingly common in old-timey America: Only five states can say that nobody was lynched there from 1882 to 1968.
 Public vigilantism was frequently resorted to for all manner of crimes: for cattle thieves and murderers in the West, and for basically being Black in the South.
 Of the 4,743 people lynched in the country between 1882 and 1968, 72 percent were Black.

 Child labor was used for everything